cozybear-dev/ansible-tor/README.md

 - https://github.com/dan-kir/ansible-debian-11-tor-relay
 - https://github.com/dan-kir/ansible-debian-11-hardening

 I wanted to keep it simple, and understandable - hence creating this small project.
+I'm well aware this repo does not adhere to the documented structure of ansible role development.

 Only Debian 11 is supported.